tceron/capture_similarity_between_political_parties/data/README.md

 The original manifestos with annotations were downloaded from the  [Manifesto Project](https://manifesto-project.wzb.eu/) website.

+The file "manifestos.csv" contains the preprocessed manifestos used in the analysis where all sentences without a domain label were removed.

 If you re-use this data, please use the citation:

 @article{manifesto,